marina-leer/pubCounteR/CONTRIBUTING.md

 ### Code review
-All pull requests must be reviewed by the core developer of GeSciLiVis.
+All pull requests must be reviewed by the core developer of pubCounteR.

 ## Code of conduct
 Please note that a Contributor Code of Conduct is included in the release of this package.
 This means that if you wish to contribute to this package, you agree to abide by the terms of the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to GeSciLiVis you agree to abide by its terms.
+By contributing to pubCounteR you agree to abide by its terms.